GeePawHill/contentment/README.md

-# contentment
+# contentment_v0
-This is the contentment content presentation system.
+This is the latest gradle-ized contentment project.